We promote educational excellence within a caring environment.

 “We promote educational excellence within a caring environment”

-We endeavour to develop the whole person- strong in mind, healthy in body, endowed with love, faith and compassion, able to make a conscious and positive contribution to the well being of our Australian community.
+We endeavour to develop the whole person- strong in mind, healthy in body, endowed with love, faith and compassion, able to make a conscious and positive contribution to the well being of the broader community, our nation and our planet.

 In this process we strive to provide them with the firm foundations of the Greek Orthodox Faith and Hellenic Ideals.